 Here's how:

-Most homeowners don't know how to choose the best granite fabricator or go about it the wrong way even though they know better.
-They look for the best deal (meaning cheapest price) and hope it works out.
+Most homeowners don't know how to choose the best granite fabricator, or they go about finding one the wrong way.
+They look for the cheapest price and hope it works out.

-Luckily, the internet provides many different review services and you can take simple common-sense steps to ensure you are hiring a reputable, quality granite fabricator.
+The internet provides many review websites, helping you to take simple, common-sense steps to ensure you are hiring a reputable, quality granite fabricator.

-It's a good idea to follow the same steps even if your interior designer, home remodeling contractor, or builder is using "his guy" which is almost always a separate company.
+It's a good idea to follow the same steps even if your interior designer, home remodeling contractor, or builder is using "his guy" who will typically be a subcontractor.

-Just be smart when choosing a granite fabricator.
-You already know how.
-You will get stung focusing too much on the dollars.
-The best "deal" is the one that provides the most "value" which is not the same as the "lowest price".
+Be smart when choosing a granite fabricator.
+The best deal is the one that provides the most value, which is not necessarily the lowest price.

 Versatile, resilient and naturally beautiful, granite is an excellent surface for any project you're planning.
 No other natural stone or engineered stone can match the numerous and unique characteristics of granite countertops.